 What risks won’t home insurance cover in Winnipeg?

 Home insurance providers may deny claims for some unexpected events.
-The types of incidents that insurers included under this banner are:
+The types of incidents that insurance companies include under this banner are:

-Insurers may often refuse to cover incidents that are the result of neglect or lack of home maintenance
+Insurance companies may often refuse to cover incidents that are the result of neglect or lack of home maintenance.

-For example, if you forget to turn your water off before leaving for winter vacation and your pipes freeze and burst, your insurer may decline to help with the cost of repairs.
-Or, if your roof collapses because you didn’t make regular repairs, your insurer may also deny your claim.
+For example, if you forget to turn your water off before leaving for winter vacation and your pipes freeze and burst, your insurance company may decline to help with the cost of repairs.
+Or, if your roof collapses because you didn’t make regular repairs, your insurance company may also deny your claim.

 The events in the example above are what insurance companies refer to as expected or predictable events.